Appeals Open or Close

 Ratepayers will remain in the scheme for either 5 years or until they reach the bill they would have paid without the scheme.
 Please note that the relevant property must be occupied to qualify for the relief.
 If the property subsequently becomes empty, entitlement to the relief will cease and cannot be re-awarded if the property becomes re-occupied.
 Entitlement to this relief is subject to State Aid limits.
 Please contact us for further details.

 Public House Relief Scheme – At the Spring Budget 2017 , the Government announced a £1,000 business rates discount for occupied public houses with a rateable value of up to £100,000 for 1 year, commencing 1 April 2017.
+In the Autumn Budget 2017 the Chancellor announced that the public house relief scheme would be extended by a further year.
 Please note that entitlement to relief is subject to meeting State Aid requirements.

 It is intended that eligible public houses should: